Table of Contents

 Use in scripts:

-if spec-kitty init my-project --ai codex --script sh; then
+if spec-kitty init my-project --ai codex; then

 echo "Init succeeded"